foopod/blog6/_posts/cellular-automata-tutorial.md

 	return count
 ```

 Above we use two for loops to iterate over a 3x3 grid around our cell.
 Here x will go -1, 0, 1 and so will y.
-If x and y are both 0 at the same time, then we skip the cell, as it is just the count of the cell's neighbours and doesn't include the cell itself.
+If x and y are both 0 at the same time, then we skip the cell, as it shouldn't include the cell itself.

 Great, now we can finally get to our logic that handles Conway's rules.